 Shelley Olds grew up in Groton, Massachusetts and holds a Bachelor of Science degree in Health and Human Performance with a concentration in Exercise Science.
 She obtained her undergraduate degree from Roanoke College in Virginia where she served as the Captain of the Women’s Soccer Team for 2 consecutive years.
 She was named All-State, All-Region, and was nominated as an All-American.
 She was introduced to cycling by riding on the back of a mountain bike tandem in 2005.
 Since then she has become one of the highest ranked road and track cyclists in the World.

-Shelley currently races professionally for the American-based team, TIBCO To The Top.
+Shelley currently races for Cylance Pro Cycling, a professional women’s cycling team based in the United States.
 She is noted for her sprinting abilities.
-Most recently, Shelley won the UCI Road World Cup Event in China and Stage 6 of the women’s Giro d’ Italia.
+Most recently, Shelley won the Madrid Challenge in September of 2015, a UCI 1.1 race that is a part of the Vuelta Espana for men.
+Shelley finished 6th at the 2014 UCI World Championships in Ponferrada, Spain.
+She won Stage 2 and finished 2nd overall in GC at the Tour of Norway in 2015, as well as a UCI 1.2 victory in the White Spot/Delta Road Race in Canada.
+In 2012, she won the UCI Road World Cup Event in China and a stage of the women’s Giro d’ Italia.
 She was the Pan-American Road Race Champion in 2010 and two-time National Criterium Champion, in 2010 and 2011.
 She is also a two-time National Scratch Race Champion on the track.

-Shelley’s current focus is on international road cycling in pursuit of her Olympic dreams.
+Shelley’s current focus is on international road cycling.
 However, she holds a diverse portfolio of cycling distinction in National and International Track, Cross, and Criterium racing.
 Shelley’s ultimate goal as a cyclist is to win a medal for her country at the Olympic Games.

 “Always believe in yourself and your dream.